Peter King: Inside Kirk Cousins' fast free agency

 That was a sudden retirement, Joe Thomas

-Cleveland left tackle Joe Thomas, one of the great players of his day at any position, will formally announce his retirement today after playing every Cleveland Browns snap for 10-and-a-half seasons—from the time he was drafted in 2007 to the afternoon in October when he snapped a tendon in his arm and was lost for the season.
+Cleveland left tackle Joe Thomas, one of the great players of his day at any position, will formally announce his retirement today after playing every Browns snap for 10-and-a-half seasons—from the time he was drafted in 2007 to the afternoon in October when he snapped a tendon in his arm and was lost for the remainder of the year.

 But it’s not his torn triceps driving him away from football, or the prospect of a cushy TV job for FOX or ESPN, though both are knocking at his door, and he’s a candidate for a three-man booth at one of the two networks this fall.
 It’s his left knee.
 Four knee surgeries have left him with a bone-on-bone situation in the knee.
-The knee got so painful in the past couple of years that at times it was intolerable to even stand at practice—so he spent practices inside the trainers’ room.
+It got so painful in the past couple of years that at times it was intolerable to even stand at practice—so he spent practices inside the trainers’ room.
 The knee was so bad that Thomas considered an experimental procedure that would have inserted baby cartilage in the knee.
 The knee was so bad that the only way he was able to play the first seven games last year was pre-season Platelet-Rich Plasma injections that made the pain in his knee tolerable.

 The fact that Thomas was a Brown for his entire career, even though he had one legitimate chance to join a Super Bowl contender (Denver), is impressive enough.
-The fact that he played through the immense knee pain and never missed a snap till he tore his triceps last year should be enough to earn him a statue in Cleveland.
+The fact that he played through the immense knee pain and never missed a snap until he tore his triceps last year should be enough to earn him a statue in Cleveland.

 When Thomas speaks today, I don’t expect him to concentrate on the negative—the knee pain that required him to take so many pain-killers over the last few years, or the fact that in his last 10 seasons, the Browns never had a winning record.
 (In fact, if Thomas makes the Pro Football Hall of Fame, he’d make it having played on teams with a .287 winning percentage.
 It’s believed that would be the worst of any player or coach to gain Hall entry.)
 I think, knowing Thomas some, he’s more likely to crack a few jokes and try to make those in the room feel they’re not at a sad event.
 Rather, they’ll be at a celebration of one of the greatest Browns in modern Cleveland history.